I’ve made some of the worst network marketing mistakes in the book that could have easily been avoided if somebody would have shown me what not to do.

 Also, talking to leads you’ve generated on your own is much easier and comfortable (for both people) than talking to a cold prospect.

-Regardless of how you choose to do this, make sure you’re doing it.
+Regardless of how you choose to do this, make sure you’re doing it and getting better at it every day.

 Mistake #17: Using Email Incorrectly